yasar-sys/agri-shokti-bangla/PROJECT_DOCUMENTATION.md

 ### Special Credits

 #### 🏆 Prompt Engineering & AI Development
-**Samin Yasar** - As the Prompt Engineering Lead and primary deliverer of all AI prompts, Samin was responsible for:
+**Samin Yasar** - As the Prompt Engineering Lead and primary deliverer of all AI prompts, Samin and his team was responsible for:

 - ✅ Designing and optimizing all AI prompts for the platform
 - ✅ Integrating Gemini AI for crop disease detection